vchatzis4/CatAPI/README.md

 2. Open the solution in Visual Studio 2022.
 3. Update the appsettings.json file with your SQL Server connection string.
 4. Build the solution.

+### Running the application

+- Run the application using IIS Express.
+- Access the API at https://localhost:44372/api/cats.